William Harrison Ainsworth: Early life

-During 1820, Ainsworth began to publish many of his works under the name "Thomas Hall".
+During the 1820s, Ainsworth began to publish many of his works under the name "Thomas Hall".
 The first work, a play called The Rivals, was published on 5 March 1821 in Arliss's Pocket Magazine.
 Throughout 1821, the magazine printed seventeen other works of Ainsworth's under the names "Thomas Hall", "H A" or "W A".
 The genre and forms of the work greatly varied, with one being a claim to have found plays of a 17th-century playwright "William Aynesworthe", which ended up being his own works.
 This trick was later exposed.
 In December 1821, Ainsworth submitted his play Venice, or the Fall of the Foscaris to The Edinburgh Magazine.
 They printed large excerpts from the play before praising Ainsworth as a playwright as someone that rivalled even George Gordon Byron.
 During this time, Ainsworth was also contributing works to The European Magazine in addition to the other magazines, and they published many of his early stories.
 Eventually, he left Manchester Grammar School in 1822 while constantly contributing to magazines.

 After leaving school, Ainsworth began to study for the law and worked under Alexander Kay.
 The two did not get along, and Ainsworth was accused of being lazy.
 Although Ainsworth did not want to pursue a legal career, his father pushed him into the field.
 Instead of working, Ainsworth spent his time reading literature at his home and various libraries, including the Chetham Library.
 He continued to work as an attorney in Manchester and spent his time when not working or reading at the John Shaw's Club.
 By the end of 1822, Ainsworth was writing for The London Magazine, which allowed him to become close to Charles Lamb, to whom he sent poetry for Lamb's response.
 After receiving a favourable reception for one set of works, Ainsworth had them published by John Arliss as Poems by Cheviot Ticheburn.
 He travelled some during 1822, and visited his childhood friend James Crossley in Edinburgh during August.
 There, Crossley introduced Ainsworth to William Blackwood, the owner of Blackwood's Magazine, and, through Blackwood, he was introduced to many Scottish writers.